Experience

 During the Summer of 2023, I had an incredible study abroad opportunity led by two of UT’s Petroleum and Geosystems Engineering department professors: Dr. Maša Prodanović and Dr. Michael Pyrcz.
 I had an amazing experience exploring Croatia with its unique natural beauty and industrial presence.
 While Croatia is renowned for its stunning coastline, rock formations, and historical cities, I discovered another dimension of the country through visits to oil and gas platforms.

-The program offered a deep dive into numerical methods and spatial data analytics, highlighting their relevance to subsurface problems in the European context.
+The program offered a deep dive into numerical methods and spatial data analytics, highlighting their relevance to subsurface problems.
 Outside of class, there were lots of important lessons and experiences:

 • National Parks: Exploring national parks showcased prime examples of karst hydrogeology, offering breathtaking views and valuable learning opportunities.